Alphabetsoup16/CryptoApp/README.md

 ## TODOS:
 - Create a home page
-- Modal for each coin that pulls up more specific stats
+- Modal or component for each coin that pulls up more specific stats
-- Modal for each coins description or opens description component?
-- Search functionality
+- Search functionality?
 - New favicon
 - more styling overall
+- Interfaces for Coin/Details/Exchanges (pipe/map responses)
+- Finalize coin-details component
+- Figure out better way to display coin detail paragraph (INNERHTML)